 Dividends will be treated as foreign-source income for foreign tax credit purposes.
 As described in "-People's Republic of China Taxation," dividends paid by us may be subject to PRC withholding tax.
-For U.S. federal income tax purposes, the amount of the dividend income will include any amounts withheld in respect of PRC withholding tax.
-Subject to applicable limitations, which vary depending upon the U.S. Holder's circumstances, PRC taxes withheld from dividend payments (at a rate not exceeding the applicable rate provided in the Treaty in the case of a U.S. Holder that is eligible for Treaty benefits) generally will be creditable against a U.S. Holder's U.S. federal income tax liability.
-The rules governing foreign tax credits are complex, and U.S. Holders should consult their tax advisers regarding the creditability of foreign taxes in their particular circumstances.
+For U.S. federal income tax purposes, the amount of the dividend income will include any amounts withheld in respect of PRC taxes.
+Subject to applicable limitations, which vary depending upon the U.S. Holder's circumstances, PRC taxes withheld from dividend payments generally will be creditable against a U.S. Holder's U.S. federal income tax liability.
+The rules governing foreign tax credits are complex.
+For example, Treasury regulations provide that, in the absence of an election to apply the benefits of an applicable income tax treaty, in order for foreign income taxes to be creditable the relevant foreign income tax system meets these requirements.
+U.S. Holders should consult their tax advisers regarding the creditability of foreign taxes in their particular circumstances.
 In lieu of claiming a credit, a U.S. Holder may elect to deduct such PRC taxes in computing its taxable income, subject to applicable limitations.
 An election to deduct foreign taxes instead of claiming foreign tax credits applies to all foreign taxes paid or accrued in the relevant taxable year.

-Sale or Other Taxable Disposition of ADSs or Ordinary Shares
+Sale or Other Taxable Disposition of ADSs or Class A Ordinary Shares

-A U.S. Holder will generally recognize capital gain or loss on a sale or other taxable disposition of ADSs or ordinary shares in an amount equal to the difference between the amount realized and the U.S. Holder's tax basis in the ADSs or ordinary shares disposed of, in each case as determined in U.S. dollars.
-The gain or loss will be long-term capital gain or loss if, at the time of the sale or disposition, the U.S. Holder has owned the ADSs or ordinary shares for more than one year.
-Long-term capital gains recognized by non-corporate U.S. Holders are subject to tax rates that are lower than those applicable to ordinary income.
+A U.S. Holder will generally recognize capital gain or loss on a sale or other taxable disposition of ADSs or Class A ordinary shares in an amount equal to the difference between the amount realized and the U.S. Holder's tax basis in the ADSs or Class A ordinary shares disposed of, in each case as determined in U.S. dollars.
+The gain or loss will be long-term capital gain or loss if, at the time of the sale or disposition, the U.S. Holder has owned the ADSs or Class A ordinary shares for more than one year.
+Long-term capital gains recognized by non-corporate U.S. Holders may be subject to tax rates that are lower than those applicable to ordinary income.
 The deductibility of capital losses is subject to limitations.